dbalsom/fluxfox/README.md

 Unsolved flux images are the most difficult of the three types of format to read and manipulate.
 Generally a lengthy conversion process is required to analyze and combine the 3-5 revolutions of each track that is typically captured with a flux capture device.
 This makes them less than ideal for the purposes of emulation.
-Unsolved images cannot really be written to - nor would you want to.
+Unsolved images cannot really be written to in a sensible way - nor should you want to.

 Solved flux images represent a post-processed flux capture where multiple revolutions have already been analyzed and combined.
 The resulting flux stream should represent a correct, clean read of each track.
 Metadata may need to be